jdittrich/userNeedResearchBook/text/allURBook.md

 Audio record you interview to have a backup in case you could not keep up with taking notes and to be able to fully concentrate on the participant if needed.
-For this you need to bring:

--   Audio Recorder
--   Backup Batteries
+Either use your smartphone and an audio recording app or use an audio recorder.
+Try before if the audio on the recording is still loud and clear enough if you have an arm’s length between you and the device.
+Charge the divices fully.

 ### Camera

-A camera is not a must, but can be useful, especially if your research involves much participant observation or if you don’t feel confident about your sketching skills.
+A camera is not a must but can be useful, especially if your research involves much participant observation or if you don’t feel confident about your sketching skills.